Starting well and the early years

 - Around 1 in 13 (7.7%) of South Australians are aware that a woman should take folic acid before pregnancy, and in the first three months of pregnancy, to reduce her chance of having a baby with spina bifida.
 The level of awareness in the community of the benefits of folic acid before and during pregnancy has decreased substantially over recent years.

-- More than four in five (83.0%) women who give birth in South Australia have their first antenatal visit within the first 14 weeks of pregnancy, although the rate for Aboriginal women is significantly lower, at 61.3%.
+- More than four in five (83.4%) women who give birth in South Australia have their first antenatal visit within the first 14 weeks of pregnancy, although the rate for Aboriginal women is lower, at 63.3%.

 - One in eight (12.0%) women who give birth in South Australia report being smokers at their first antenatal visit.
 The corresponding rate for Aboriginal women is higher at 47.6%.
 There is a drop in reported smoking rates between the first antenatal visit and second half of pregnancy.